iotabots/docs/docs/tcg.md

 - [Discord server](https://discord.gg/hYaZveBYHn)

 **Please bear in mind IOTABOTS TCG is still under development, so information on this page is subject to change !**

-FAQ

-0. If we buy the digital version of the IOTABOTS TCG, will we receive NFT Cards ?
-> It is indeed intended for whoever acquires the digital version of IOTABOTS TCG to receive the NFT Cards, but this is dependent on the progress of ISCP capabilities on Shimmer Mainnet/IOTA Mainnet.

-0. Will we be able to acquire different sets of cards ?
-> The first drop will consist of the base set which is the same for everyone and contains many essential cards to start playing.
-> The following drops will consist of booster card packs which content depends on the cards' rarity.

-0. Will some cards limited or rarer than others ?
-> As of 4th MARCH 2022, this is not decided yet.
-Cards may or may not be limited in number, be released multiple times, have different editions, etc.

-0. Will physical cards be connected to digital cards ?
-> As of 4th MARCH 2022, there is no connection between the physical set of cards and digital cards.
-Due to the difficulty to connect multiple physical cards to one NFT.
-> This is subject to change depending on the progress of ISCP capabilities on Shimmer Mainnet/IOTA Mainnet.